nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `search s/woodlands` returns students studying in `woodlands primary school` and `woodlands secondary school`
 * `search s/raffles hwa` returns students studying in `Raffles Institution` and `Hwa chong institution`

-### Searching for a contact by tag: `search t/...`
+### Searching for a contact by subject: `search t/...`
-Searches for a student's contact with a specific tag using keywords
+Searches for a student's contact with a specific subject using keywords

 Format: `search t/KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. <br/>
-  e.g `MATH` will match students with tag `math`
+  e.g `MATH` will match students with subject `math`
 * Only the stated keyword is searched.
 * Only full words will be matched e.g. `Math` will not match `Maths`

 Examples:
-* `search t/science` returns students with the tag `SCIENCE` and `science`
+* `search t/chemistry`, `search t/chemistry`, and `search t/chemistry` can all return students with the subject `chemistry`

 ### Sorting contacts: `sort`
-Sorting for student’s contacts by name, school, tags or lessons.
+Sorting for student’s contacts by name, school, subjects or lessons.

 Format: `search n/`, `search s/`, `search t/` or `search l/`